AzmainMubashir/Peddy-a-Pet-Adoption-Platform/README.md

 ### A Responsive Pet Shop Website

 #### **Description:**
 A responsive Pet Shop website.
 Where you can get look forward for a pet category wise.
 You can also sort them in descending order based on price.
 You can get every details of a pet from this site.
+Best site to adopt a pet online.

 #### **Key features:**
 - You can separate all pets by 4 categories.